Thomas Fremantle, 1st Baron Cottesloe: Family

 Fremantle proposed to Louisa Elizabeth Nugent, on 30 June 1824, but was initially refused by her father, Sir George Nugent unless his parents contributed more.
-However, they were married on 24 November 1824.
+Her mother was the American born diarist Maria Nugent.
+They were married on 24 November 1824.
 Louisa's mother Maria Skinner was a descendant of the Schuyler family and the Van Cortlandt family of British North America.

-They had five sons and six daughters.
-Their fourth son Sir Edmund Robert Fremantle (1836–1929) was an Admiral in the Royal Navy.
+They had six daughters and five sons.
+Their third son, Charles William Fremantle was the longtime Deputy Director and Comptroller of the Royal Mint.
+Their fourth son Sir Edmund Robert Fremantle was an Admiral in the Royal Navy.
 Lady Cottesloe died in August 1875.
 Lord Cottesloe survived her by fifteen years and died in December 1890, aged 92.
 He was succeeded in his titles by his eldest son, Thomas.